ivanfitenko/oom_ext/README.md

 module, execute `make install`.
 This will install the module under kernel modules directory, and it will be available for loading with `modprobe oom_ext`.
-Please note that installation will not set this module to autoload on boot: I prefer to leave autoloading (or not autoloading :) part to end-user).
+Please note that installation will not set this module to autoload on boot: I prefer to leave autoloading (or not autoloading :) ) part to an end-user.

 ## Configuration